project-fifo/docs/general/rightmanagement.rst

         the permission to grant where ``$`` marks the uuid of the element.

 user_grant
     Grants a triggers automatically grant a permission to a *User*.
-The elements provided for this tirgger are:
+The elements provided for this trigger are:

         target
             the uuid of the *User* to grant to.